LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-23-boost_hist_elementary.md

 <details><summary>A2 (click to expand)</summary>

-Yes, a 2D histogram plot is like a heat map, or mesh grid in Matplotlib.
-You can probably see a variety of plots (and other things) that HEP physicists are used to in the [ROOT users guide](https://root.cern.ch/root/htmldoc/guides/users-guide/Histograms.html).
+Yes, a 2D histogram plot is like a heat map or mesh grid in Matplotlib.
+You can probably see a variety of plots (and other things) that HEP physicists are used to in the ROOT users' guide: https://root.cern.ch/root/htmldoc/guides/users-guide/Histograms.html.

 </details>

-#### Q3: What's the superiority of boost-hist with repected to performance?
+#### Q3: What's the superiority of boost-hist concerning performance?

 <details><summary>A3 (click to expand)</summary>